-We expect to launch an updated product in 2008 that will allow us to offer our customers tools to assess competency and performance.
+During 2008, we completed the initial development phase of our HealthStream Competency CenterTM (HCC) product, and began pilot implementations with select customers.
+This product will allow us to offer our customers tools to assess competency and performance.
 Competency assessment is a requirement of hospitals and healthcare organizations for maintaining accreditation, based on requirements from The Joint Commission to evaluate, document, and report performance competencies.
 We anticipate that our new product will provide an effective means of determining which competencies are associated with each position and evaluating and documenting competency assessments.
 This new product is also intended to facilitate the development of a custom training program of courses available through the HLC that uniquely responds to the needs identified for each employee.